cupy/cupy/docs/source/tutorial/kernel.rst

 Limitations
 ^^^^^^^^^^^

-CuPy's JIT compiler generates CUDA code via Python AST.
-We decided not to use Python bytecode to analyze the target function to avoid perforamance degradation.
-The CUDA source code generated from the Python bytecode will not effectively optimized by CUDA compiler, because for-loops and other control statements of the target function are fully transformed to jump instruction when converting the target function to bytecode.

 CuPy's JIT compiler uses :py:func:`inspect.getsource` to get the source code of the target function, so the compiler does not work in the following situations: